EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Performance Optimization Strategies

-• Create Statistics - Run CREATE STATISTICS on frequently filtered columns to help the serverless query optimizer generate efficient execution plans
+• Create statistics — Run CREATE STATISTICS on frequently filtered columns in external tables to improve the query optimizer's execution plan.

 Security and Governance